Kevinjose102/Bus-Booking-System/README.md

  which stores and updates the data based on the input and the program.
  As a backup database the software also makes use of the binary files to store data, in the schedules.dat and the ticket1.dat
+ A pdf file is also attached which has all the details about the code and how it works.